Janssen Dental Clinic is SMART about amalgam removal safety procedures

 SMART aims to minimize mercury exposure from amalgam fillings removal

 Amalgam fillings are comprised of about 50 percent mercury and the remainder silver and other metals.
-Sometimes referred to as silver fillings because of their color, amalgam fillings were the material of choice for decades because of their ability to mold securely to teeth and replace dental material affected by decay.
+Sometimes referred to as silver fillings because of their color, amalgam fillings were the material of choice of decades because of their ability to mold securely to teeth and replace dental material affected by decay.
 However, the presence of mercury in amalgam fillings has become a source of concern over recent years.
 Many dentists, including Dr. Craig, have transitioned to using a composite resin as their filling material of choice.
 Removing amalgam fillings when appropriate brings the potential for mercury exposure, which is why Dr. Craig follows SMART protocols including the use of masks, water irrigation, and high-volume suction.
 “The IAOMT has developed these extensive safety recommendations as a result of scientific research that identified risks in amalgam filling removal,” Dr. Craig explains.
 “We typically recommend that patients leave intact amalgam fillings in place if there is no decay present, since the process of removing amalgam fillings may create unnecessary damage to your tooth as well as avoidable mercury exposure.”
 Contact Janssen Dental Clinic at 920-351-4577 to schedule an appointment with Dr. Craig to discuss whether amalgam fillings removal may be right for you.

 About Janssen Dental Clinic in Green Bay, Wisconsin